sebelga/gstore-cache/README.md

 const Datastore = require('@google-cloud/datastore');
 const gstoreCache = require('gstore-cache');

-// After you initialized the cache (once on app launch), this is how you get its instance const cache = gstoreCache.instance();
+// After you initialized the cache (once at app bootstrap), this is how you get its instance const cache = gstoreCache.instance();

 const datastore = new Datastore();